Nikon

 reduces the potential eye relief of 18mm a bit.
 Even so, measured from the rim

-you move your eye around, but fortunately, that’s something these are almost
+blackouts as you move your eye around, but fortunately, that’s something

 The twist-up eyecups are of good quality and have three